 instructions

-- Add sweet potato noodles and sauté for 4 minutes, stirring occasionally.
-Add in mushrooms and bell peppers and sauté for another 2 minutes.
-Add sauce and scrambled eggs and mix well to combine.
-Let simmer for 2 minutes until everything is cooked through and flavors are combined.
-Turn off heat and stir in green onion and cilantro.
-Serve with sides of choice and enjoy!
+- Assemble.
+Add cooked chicken and residual juices, scrambled eggs, and sauce to the pan, and mix well to combine.
+Let simmer for 2-3 minutes until everything is cooked through and the flavors are combined.
+Turn off the heat and stir in green onion and cilantro.

 Albert says